webdigga/divorce-coach/src/landing/become-a-coach-signup.md

 ### Comprehensive Training Program

-* Accredited Certification: Gain a recognized certification as a Breakup & Divorce Coach.
+* Accredited Certification: Gain a recognised certification as a Breakup & Divorce Coach.
 * Expert Guidance: Learn from Sara Davison, the multi award-winning Divorce Coach.
 * Complete Skillset: Acquire all the tools and skills needed to become an outstanding and successful coach.
 * Build Your Business: Learn how to create a thriving coaching practice that you will love.